Zygomatic Dental Implants

 How Zygomatic Implants Work

-For a more comfortable experience, this sort of procedure usually involves the use of intravenous sedation.
-After surgery, the zygomatic implants will typically be loaded with a temporary fixed bridge, although sometimes it may take a few days to heal.
-Then, after a recovery time of about four months, a final restoration can be placed, giving you a bright new smile.
+For a more comfortable experience, this sort of procedure requires in-office intravenous sedation.
+After surgery, the zygomatic implants will often be loaded with a temporary fixed bridge.

 Contact Us Today About Zygomatic Implants